drewloewe/advice-on-errors-and-usage/advice-on-errors-and-usage.md

 # E
+#### editorial *we*/royal *we
+As Bryan Garner puts it, "It is certainly eccentric to see a solo writer using *we* and *our* when no one else is involved."
+In the same vein, but with more humor, Mark Twain argues: "Only kings, presidents, editors, and people with tapeworms have the right to use the editorial 'we.'"
+Rework.

 #### existential filler
 A *There is...* or *There are...* sentence-opener is usually mere filler that can be cut.
 Example: *There are many people who believe that Sasquatch exists.* Rework to *Many people believe that Sasquatch exists.*